What Is My Dads Cousin To Me?

 What Does 1st Cousin 4x Remove Mean?

-Cousin 4x removed means your 1st cousin, but way farther removed.
-However, a complete understanding of this relationship comes with a lengthy discussion.
+Cousin 4x removed means your first cousin, but way farther removed.
+However, a complete understanding of this relationship requires a lengthy discussion.

 It can be confusing to figure out which cousin is “removed.”
 We’re here to help.